-When any device (other then FIRE or GAS) is connected to SWITCH 12V or a Switched Power Output, the zone must be configured as one of the LATCHING ZONE TYPES (latching perimeter, latching night interior, latching away interior, and latching tamper).
-LATCHING ZONE TYPES ignore the status of that zone during power cycles.
+If the FIRE ALARM VERIFICATION feature is being used, any device (other then FIRE or GAS) connected to an output configured as a Switched Output (i.e. Glassbreak Detectors), must be connected to a zone configured as a LATCHING ZONE TYPE (latching perimeter, latching night interior, latching away interior, and latching tamper).